babyman/quick-tabs-chrome-extension/readme.md

 # RELEASE NOTES

+2015.3.8 - popup window timers, separate mouse hover style from keyboard navigation focus to prevent focus jumps when the popup opens under the mouse pointer

 2015.3.3 - popup window cleanup, search urls only if displayed

 2015.2.28 - library updates, better scrolling, search bookmarks by starting or ending your search string with spaces